keboola/developers-docs/integrate/artifacts/index.md

 - gzip the content of runs/current

-- tag the gzipped it with jobId, componentId, configId, runId, branchId
+- tag the gzipped file with jobId, componentId, configId, runId, branchId and other tags if needed

 - upload the file to File Storage